jla-gardner/load-atoms/DEVELOPMENT.md

 conda activate load-atoms
 ```

-Once you've created a vritual environment, you can `pip install` this package, together with the necessary development tools, in a local and editable mode using:
+Once you've created a virtual environment, you can `pip install` this package, together with the necessary development tools, in a local and editable mode using:

 ```bash
 pip install -e ".[dev]"